Chelsoconn/170/Security.md

 2. **What is the Same Origin Policy?
 How it is used to mitigate certain security threats?**

 The same-origin policy is an important concept that permits unrestricted interaction between resources originating from the same origin, but restricts certain interactions between resources originating from  different origins.
-What we mean by *origin* here is the combination of a url's scheme, hostname, and port.
+What we mean by *origin* here is the combination of a url's **scheme, hostname, and port**.
 So `http://mysite.com/doc1` would be considered to have the same origin as `http://mysite.com/doc2`, but a different origin to `https://mysite.com/doc2` (different scheme), `http://mysite.com:4000/doc2` (different port), and `http://anothersite.com/doc2` (different host).

 Same-origin policy doesn't restrict *all* cross-origin requests.
 Requests such as linking, redirects, or form submissions to different  origins are typically allowed.
 Also typically allowed is the embedding of resources from other origins, such as scripts, css stylesheets, images and other media, fonts, and iframes.
 What *is* typically restricted are cross-origin requests where resources are being accessed programmatically using APIs such as `XMLHttpRequest` or `fetch` (the details of which are beyond the scope of this book).